nathaniel1307/fundraising-progress-website/README.md

 # Database structure
-Enter the details for accessing your MySQL databser anywhere in the php code you see "DB credentials".
+Enter the details for accessing your MySQL databse anywhere in the php code you see "DB credentials".

 accesskeys
-* columns: id, access_key,uas_name,tablename
+* columns: id, access_key,team_name,table_name
-* description: this is the table of unique links for each team (access_key), the team name (uas_name) and the name of the table where their distances are to be saved
+* description: this is the table of unique links for each team (access_key), the team name (team_name) and the name of the table where their distances are to be saved

 total_distances
-* columns: id,UAS,distance
+* columns: id,team,distance
 * description: one row for each team, this data is used to populate the leaderboard on the map page

 TEAM1table
-* columns: id,run_timestamp,runner_name,distance_km
+* columns: id,timestamp,runner_name,distance
 * description: For example this could be called TEAM1table (this would be named whatever you put in accesskeys as the tablename) the submitrun page form fills go to this table and update the distance in total_distance for that team.

 # Usage